Deciding between self-publishing vs traditional publishing is the big choice many authors are faced with in today's book

 - Submit your manuscript to literary agents and hope that someone finds the potential in your work.

-- If and when your manuscript is accepted, the literary agent will submit your work to publishers.
+- If your manuscript is accepted, the literary agent will submit your work to publishers.

-- If and when a publisher accepts your work, they offer you a contract to publish your book.
+- If a publisher accepts your work, they offer you a contract to publish your book.

 - The publisher handles everything in the production process, including expenses – from editing, formatting, and designing your book.

 - Market your book.

 - You are paid an author royalty based on the number of books that are sold.

 As you can see from the traditional publishing process steps, authors are generally less in control with traditional publishing.